surjit/evercam-discovery-java/README.md

                                     "255.255.255.0"); //subnet mask
 ArrayList<DiscoveredCameras> cameraList = evercamDiscover.discoverAllAndroid(scanRange);
 ```
-Alternatively, you can scan for specific details seperately:
+Alternatively, you can scan for specific device details seperately:
 ```Java
 //Discover all active IP address in local network IpScan ipScan = new IpScan(new ScanResult(){